libsdl-org/SDL/docs/README-ios.md

 Build SDL for iOS from the command line
 ==============================================================================

-1. Follow step 1 above.
-2. cd (PATH WHERE THE SDL CODE IS)/build-scripts
+1. cd (PATH WHERE THE SDL CODE IS)/build-scripts
-3. ./iosbuild.sh
+2. ./iosbuild.sh

 If everything goes fine, you should see a build/ios directory, inside there's two directories "lib" and "include".